Mohammad-Ishaq98/Mohammad-Ishaq98/README.md

 ### Hi World !!! 👋

-**Mohammad-Ishaq98/Mohammad-Ishaq98** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
 -  My name is Ishaq.
 -  I’m currently working on Three.JS for some physics and math project
 -  I’m currently learning JavaScript